-TCP and NBWJI are excited to announce the 15 grantees who will be leading the H3 Collective!
-Awarded a total of $300,000, each of these organizations will assist TCP and NBWJI in developing a policy agenda that builds the capacity of the youth-serving systems of care to provide effective, compassionate, and culturally-responsive healing for young people from marginalized communities and identities.
+Learn more about the 15 grantees who led the H3 Collective!
+Awarded a total of $300,000, each of these organizations assisted TCP and NBWJI in developing the policy agenda that builds the capacity of the youth-serving systems of care to provide effective, compassionate, and culturally-responsive healing for young people from marginalized communities and identities.
 The grantees have experience and expertise in supporting the socioemotional well-being of youth of color through culturally-responsive youth services, including youth development, youth advocacy, peer support, restorative justice, and clinical mental health services.

 Email Angela Vazquez